 - Read the terms and conditions thoroughly, and click “Accept”

 To submit your job search intentions:

 Returning to a previous employer You are returning to an employer that you have worked for during a previous co-op term.
 You have organized this yourself and do not intend to use WaterlooWorks to apply for the position.
 Please select the employer name from the drop-down menu.
 Participating in the job search You are planning to search and apply to jobs through WaterlooWorks.
+This option is also suitable if you will be conducting a combined search using both WaterlooWorks and searching externally.
 Finding your own job You are planning to obtain/are in the process of obtaining a job by searching on your own.
 You do not plan to search and apply to jobs through WaterlooWorks.
 Other You are not planning to pursue any of the above options this term.
 Perhaps you are planning on taking a term off or are opting to complete a study term.
 Please include a brief explanation of your term intentions when prompted in the box that appears next to "Comments."

 - Click “Submit”